-On Monday, 64 Kenowa Hill High School seniors biked to school in Walker, Mich.
+Sixty-four high school seniors biked to school in Walker, Mich.
 Nice, right?
 Well, the principal didn’t think so.
 She suspended the kids for the day and threatened to keep them from walking in their graduation ceremony.
-Somehow, this one story manages to encapsulate everything that is wrong with American attitudes towards biking.